Apollo Chen

 Chen Shei-saint (陳學聖 (Chén Xuéshèng); born 28 September 1957), also known by his English name Apollo Chen, is a Taiwanese journalist and politician.

 Education and early career

+Chen was born in Taipei, Taiwan, in 1957.
+He graduated from Taipei Municipal Chien Kuo High School in 1976.
+During high school, he was classmates with James C. Liao and Wang Fan-sen.

-Born in Taipei, Chen attended Jianguo High School, and earned a bachelor's degree in political science from National Taiwan University, followed by a master's in Chinese studies at Tamkang University.
+After high school, Chen earned a bachelor's degree in political science from National Taiwan University and a master's degree in Chinese studies from Tamkang University.
 He wrote for the China Daily News and China Times and was also a television anchor on Asia Television.

 Political career

 Chen served on the Taipei City Council from 1991 to 1998.
 His first stint in the Legislative Yuan began the next year and lasted until 2005.
 Chen was the spokesman of Lien Chan's 2000 presidential campaign.
 In between legislative stints, he was the director of the Taoyuan County Cultural Affairs Bureau.
 Chen, backed by the Kuomintang, ran for the legislature again in the Taoyuan County by-election of 2010, losing to Huang Jen-shu by approximately 3,000 votes.
 He returned to the legislature in 2012.
 In 2014, Chen was suspended from the Kuomintang for casting a vote against the Land Administration Agent Act.
 However, the censure did not prevent him from running for reelection in 2016, which he won.
 It was initially reported that Chen had defeated Hsu Ching-wen by 390 votes.
 A recount by the Taoyuan District Court revealed that Chen had won by 389 votes.